apache/accumulo-website/_docs-2/development/summaries.md

 ## Bulk import

 When generating RFiles to bulk import into Accumulo, those RFiles can contain summary data.
-To use this feature, look at the javadoc on the `AccumuloFileOutputFormat.setSummarizers(...)` method.
+To use this feature, look at the javadoc of `summarizers()` in the `configure()` method of AccumuloFileOutputFormat.
 Also, the {% jlink org.apache.accumulo.core.client.rfile.RFile %}
 class has options for creating RFiles with embedded summary data.

 ## Examples